ga-wdi-boston/orientation/INSTALLFEST.md

 If you haven't done so already, go to [GitHub](http://www.github.com) and create an account; be sure to write down your username and password somewhere, since we'll be using these credentials later.
+Next, go to [GitHub Enterprise](https://git.generalassemb.ly) and create an account.
+It is recommended that you use the same username.
+This will be the source of your learning material throughout WDI, while your personal Github will be where you showcase your projects.

 Now that you are set up with GitHub, we want this repo on your local